 Spawning strategies

-How the larvae were released in the model was dependent on the biology of the marine species, for instance fish can have multiple strategies, e.g. pelagic eggs, demersal eggs, and brooding.
-The implement these different strategies, studies changed the release depth of the larvae.
+A second key element included by necessity in every study in our review was some sort of spawning strategy which determined how the larvae were released in the model.
+The spawning strategy was typically dependent on the biology of the modeled taxa and included pelagic eggs, demersal eggs, or brooding.
+In order to implement these different strategies, studies changed the release depth of the larvae.
 The two strategies for releasing the particles at depth were either to use a fixed depth (37.5%), or to randomly release the larvae over a range of depth values (60.8%), i.e release larvae in in the 0-20 m range of the water column.
 The timing of when larvae were released varied from hourly intervals (Jacobi et al., 2012), daily (Kough et al., 2013), monthly

 (Staaterman et al., 2012), on lunar cycles (Davies et al., 2014) or just a one-off spawning event (Herbert et al., 2011).
 The spawning windows relied on the known biology and what times of year the species is known to produce larvae.
 In general, spawning events were pre-determined, but several studies used temperature as a spawning initiation (Andrello et al., 2014; Rochette et al., 2012) or even wave height was used to release abalone larvae in one model (Miyake et al., 2011).
 In general, the release sites and settlement sites were same sites.
 However, in several studies with known release sites, there were many more available settlement habitats for the larvae.
 The larvae spawned at each site ranged from only 10 larvae to 10,000,000, with a median of 6800.
 The overall larvae tracked in the system (spawning site x number of sites x number of releases) had a similarly large range, from 328 to 610,000,000 larvae, with a median total of 3.2 million.
 Some studies also used a super-individual concept, whereby a single particle in the system represented many larvae with similar attributes.